kud1ing/rucaja/README.md

 Calling Java code from Rust via JNI.

-The interface is not yet stable and the code is currently only tested on macOS 10.12.
+The interface is not yet stable.

+The code is currently only tested on macOS and Linux.
 Your platform might need adjustments in `build.rs`.